JellyTitan/ErgoDonk-Zero/BUILDLOG.md

 * [x] Adjust key labels before production.
 (There are a few under holes)
 * [ ] Before submitting QMK PR, update version number in `info.json`
 * Add Solenoid installation to the README

+## Features to add to future keyboards
+* Space 2mm and 4mm case holes evenly around the perimeter for monoblock type cases.